patroni/patroni/docs/patronictl.rst

     Name of the Patroni cluster.

 ``MEMBER_NAME``
-    Name of the replica member which Postgres instance is to be rebuilt.
+    Name of the replica member for which the Postgres instance will be rebuilt.

     Multiple replica members can be specified.
 If no members are specified, the command does nothing.